 - Always keep arms and legs inside the sled.

 - Walk up the side of the hill to avoid being struck by other sledders.

 6. Buy your kids helmets.
 A winter sports helmet is a wise investment and can be used for many outdoor activities.
 Consider wearing one yourself if you plan on sledding with them.

 7. Wear appropriate winter clothing.
-If you have a teenager who’s going sledding, more than likely they’re not dressed appropriately for winter conditions.
+If you have a teenager who’s going sledding, they’re likely not dressed appropriately for winter conditions.
 Make sure your family wears hats, gloves/mittens, snow pants, boots, and winter jackets.
 In addition, moisture wicking clothing can help keep them warm and dry.
 Lastly, avoid wearing scarves and other loose clothing that can get caught.

 8. Stay hydrated.
 Staying hydrated during winter activities is very important.
-Dehydration can happen quickly in cold weather because your body is working hard to stay warm.
+Dehydration can happen quickly in cold weather because your body works hard to keep warm.
 Check out “8 Tips for Hydrating in Cold Weather.”

 Do you have any suggestions or information you’d like to share?
 I’d love to hear from you.
 Please share them in the box below.